Trail Closures Due to Wet Trails and Freeze-Thaw Cycle Explained

 Realized that many new riders don't understand the "why" behind the trails being closed this time of year due to wet trails and the freeze-thaw cycle.
 I am sharing a guest post from Joel, one of our local trail-builders.
 Joel’s effort to explain the "why" behind trail closures during this time of year was posted to one of the local Facebook pages.
 At the end of this post, we have provided local resources that communicate the trail status, so you know before you go.

-Trail conditions in your region are very subjective, due to the surface soil type, drainage profile, and relative rainfall in a given period.
-Trails that are located on steep contours may drain better due to the gravitational pull of surface and groundwater downward versus trails that are in a flatter area and have greater retention of groundwater.
+Trail conditions in your region are very subjective due to the surface soil type, drainage profile, and relative rainfall in a given period.
+Trails on steep contours may drain better due to the gravitational pull of surface and groundwater downward versus trails in a flatter area with greater groundwater retention.

 Water will seek dry soil if available, but different soil types present different resistance to movement.
 Similar to how electricity moves through materials with less resistance, groundwater moves quicker through soils with less resistance than those that are more porous, and less dense.
 In dense and saturated soils, (clay, loam) water will move slower than it will through rocky and sandy soils.
-In the Metro Richmond Virginia area, the primary soil types are clay and loam-type soils.
+The primary soil types in the Metro Richmond Virginia area are clay and loam-type soils.

-Regarding "man-made" trails such as bermed flow style and jump type trails.
-These trails are fun to ride and are very popular (Park trail counters show this to be true).
-While not naturally existing on trail surfaces, trail-builders are designing and building jump and berm trails.
+Regarding "man-made" trails such as bermed flow style and jump-type trails, these trails are fun to ride and very popular (Park trail counters show this to be true).
+While not naturally existing on trail surfaces, trail builders design and build berm trails.
 The trail builder has to build up these features.

 Designing and building these features is a bit of art and science within itself.
 These features usually have shapes and gradients with more surface area than flat ground.
 The increased surface area and stacked soil lead to more infiltration and moisture retention.
 So “built” trails may retain water and moisture while other (natural surface) trails do not.
 Heavy precipitation may also result in runoff, leading to erosion and channeling (also not good).